vaniri/wavME/README.md

-# Spotinder
+# wavME

-Spotinder is a Tinder like app matching users based on their music preferences.
+wavME is a Tinder like app matching users based on their music preferences.

 ## Collaborators: